tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

     <td style="border: 1px solid black;">
       <img src="graphics/stage_4_numbered.jpg" alt="Stage 4 of the Research Project Cycle" style="width: 400px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-    Maintain a clear link between the research data, your analyses, and your results.
+    How will you maintain a clear link between the research data, your analyses, and your results?
      <br>
     </td>
   </tr>